apache/airflow/docs/apache-airflow-providers-google/operators/cloud/bigquery.rst

     :start-after: [START howto_sensor_bigquery_table]
     :end-before: [END howto_sensor_bigquery_table]

-Use the :class:`~airflow.providers.google.cloud.sensors.bigquery.BigQueryTableExistenceAsyncSensor`
-(deferrable version) if you would like to free up the worker slots while the sensor is running.
+Also you can use deferrable mode in this operator if you would like to free up the worker slots while the sensor is running.

-:class:`~airflow.providers.google.cloud.sensors.bigquery.BigQueryTableExistenceAsyncSensor`.
+.. exampleinclude:: /../../tests/system/providers/google/cloud/bigquery/example_bigquery_sensors.py
+    :language: python
+    :dedent: 4
+    :start-after: [START howto_sensor_bigquery_table_defered]
+    :end-before: [END howto_sensor_bigquery_table_defered]

+:class:`~airflow.providers.google.cloud.sensors.bigquery.BigQueryTableExistenceAsyncSensor` is deprecated and will be removed in a future release.
+Please use :class:`~airflow.providers.google.cloud.sensors.bigquery.BigQueryTableExistenceSensor` and use the deferrable mode in that operator.

 .. exampleinclude:: /../../tests/system/providers/google/cloud/bigquery/example_bigquery_sensors.py
     :language: python